VR-25/acc/README.md

 ### Generic

-Emulate _battery idle mode_ with a voltage limit: `acc 101 0; acc -s v 3920`.
+Emulate _battery idle mode_ with a voltage limit: `acc -s pc=101 rc=0 mcv=3920`.
-The first command disables the regular charging pause/resume functionality.
+The first two arguments disable the regular charging pause/resume functionality.
-The latter sets a voltage limit that will dictate how much the battery should charge.
+The last sets a voltage limit that will dictate how much the battery should charge.
 The battery enters a _[pseudo] idle mode_ when its voltage peaks.
 Essentially, it works as a power buffer.